Estimating the Lateral Motion States of an Underwater Robot by Propeller Wake Sensing Using an Artificial Lateral Line: Analysis and Discussion

 Time series of the ALL pressure measurements are used to capture the dynamics of the propeller wake in this paper.
 Intuitively, the sequence length of the time series is critical in the extraction of the dynamic flow features.
 Studies are conducted to further investigate the influence of the sequence length on the estimation results, aiming to provide insights into the relationship between required data length and the motion states of the leader propeller.
 Experimental data collected at longitudinal displacement $y=250$~mm is used while all the other parameters are kept the same as in aforementioned experiments.
 The sequence lengths of the pressure measurement data for comparative analysis in the estimation algorithm are selected to be $sl = [32, 48, 64, 80]$.

 Figure~\ref{fig: result_squence} shows the experimental results of the influence of the time-series sequence length on the estimation performance represented by the corresponding evaluation metrics.
-Specifically, the classification accuracy (ACC) for the traveling speed $v$ and the motion of direction $d$ follows the axis scale on the left hand side, and the regression root mean square error (RMSE) for the lateral displacement $x$ follows the axis scale on the right hand side.
 We observe that as the sequence length increases, the RMSE of the lateral displacement decreases slightly indicating a gentle performance improvement.
-On the other hand, the classification accuracy of both the travelling speed and the motion of direction increases considerably when the sequence length increases.
+On the other hand, the classification accuracy of both the traveling speed and the motion of direction increases considerably when the sequence length increases.
 Overall, the longer length of the time-series is used in the estimation algorithm, the higher the motion estimation performance is achieved, which we conjecture comes from the extra flow dynamics information embedded in the added sampled data.
 However, longer sequence length leads to more time delay in the estimation process, thus possibly hindering real-time control tasks.
 Comprehensively considering the estimation performance and the real-time requirement of the ALL sensing system, the selection of the sequence length of the sensor measurement time series is expected to be resolved with respect to different applications.
 Particularly, $sl = 64$ is adopted in this paper.